moderneinc/moderne-cluster-build-logs/Clustering/README.md

 3. **Download and Set Up llama.cpp**

    Clone the llama.cpp repository and build the project.
+You can follow the instruction on the [llama.cpp](https://github.com/ggerganov/llama.cpp) repository.
+Consider using their accelerations such as Metal for macOS and CUDA if you use a NVIDIA GPU.

    ```bash
    git clone https://github.com/ggerganov/llama.cpp